-According to the National Academy of Science, medical mistakes kill an estimated 44,000 to 98,000 and injure as many as one million Americans every year.
+According to the National Academy of Science, medical mistakes kill an estimated 44,000 to 98,000 and injure as many as 1 million Americans every year.
 These accidents can leave someone with catastrophic and lifelong injuries, and it is only right that the liable party is responsible for the costs of their actions.

 With limited exceptions, all claims for malpractice (whether against a physician, hospital, chiropractor, etc.) are governed by Indiana’s Medical Malpractice Act (‘Act’).
 The Act prohibits an injured party (or their family) from filing directly in state court a complaint against the healthcare provider or doctor.
 What is referred to as a proposed complaint must first be filed before the Indiana Department of Insurance.

 Subsequent to filing the proposed complaint, a medical review panel, comprised of three Indiana doctors, typically of the same specialty as the target health care provider, are selected and must sit in review of the claim/case.
 As a part of the medical review panel process, Indiana law allows the parties to the case, the injured person and/or family and the negligent healthcare provider, to present to the panel an evidentiary submission, which typically includes medical records, films (x-rays, MRIs and/or CT scans for example), lab results, affidavits, deposition transcripts, etc.